quicwg/base-drafts/draft-ietf-quic-transport.md

 of the maximum amount of data that can be sent on a stream.

-An endpoint that receives a MAX_STREAM_DATA frame for a receive-only stream MUST terminate the connection with error PROTOCOL_VIOLATION.
+An endpoint that receives a MAX_STREAM_DATA frame for a receive-only stream MUST terminate the connection with error STREAM_STATE_ERROR.

-An endpoint that receives a MAX_STREAM_DATA frame for a send-only stream it has not opened MUST terminate the connection with error PROTOCOL_VIOLATION.
+An endpoint that receives a MAX_STREAM_DATA frame for a send-only stream it has not opened MUST terminate the connection with error STREAM_STATE_ERROR.

 Note that an endpoint may legally receive a MAX_STREAM_DATA frame on a bidirectional stream it has not opened.